mikededo/eslint-plugin-svelte-tailwindcss/CONTRIBUTING.md

 - In case your PR is related to an issue, use one of the following [GitHub keywords](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) to link pull requests to the issues.
-- Create a changeset with your changes through `bun changeset`.
+- Create a changeset with your changes through `pnpm changeset`.
 Commit the changeset with `chore: add changeset` as the commit message.
 - Once approved, the PR will be merged using the `rebase` strategy.